Jac0912/Note/Toefl/sentence.md

 		- There is no denying that technological advancements have changed our way of life.
 		- There is no denying that social media has made communication more convenient.
 	- It is of paramount importance that + 句子
-		- It is of paramount importance that young people learn how to mannage their time.
+		- It is of paramount importance that young people learn how to manage their time.
 		- It is of paramount importance that businesses maintain their capacity for innovation.
 2. 原因、结果
 	- One of the primary reasons why + 句子 + is that + 句子